Lealands High School Safeguarding Statement

 We adopt the procedures laid down by the Luton Safeguarding Children Board (LSCB) and the school has adopted a Child Protection Policy in line with this for the safety of all.

 Our Designated Safeguarding Lead is Mr S. Ward (Deputy Head).

-The Deputy Designated Safeguarding Leads are Mrs S. Oliver (Senior PSM) and Mr A. Harris (Assistant Head).
+The Deputy Designated Safeguarding Leads are Mrs S. Oliver (Senior PSM) and Miss E. Watson (Head of Alternative Provision Centre – LEAP)

-If you require any further information please contact Mr S. Ward, Mrs S. Oliver, Mr A. Harris or Mr J. Burridge (Head Teacher).
+If you require any further information please contact Mr S. Ward, Mrs S. Oliver, Miss E. Watson or Mr J. Burridge (Head Teacher).

 Parents and students can access information and website links about how to protect young people online by clicking on the relevant tabs on the left.

 Childline is a registered charity with a 24 hour freephone number for children.
 The site contains some useful information about keeping children safe.

 Child Exploitation & Online Protection Centre - CEOP

 This site includes links to report abuse and concerns on line